Get started

 Exports

 In the Exports tab, you can export the results of your analysis.
 This includes all projection maps, the data used to fit the model, variable importance metrics, cross-validation results, etc. You can export almost everything, enabling you to explore the results further or create your own visualizations for your work!
+Additionally, A .json file is also generated saving the inputs and analysis settings used.

-Next Steps
+Next steps

-If you have further questions, visit the FAQs tab, or if you still need help, you can reach us through the Contact Us tab.
+Visit the FAQs tab, or if you still need help, you can reach us through the Contact Us tab.

 Thank you for using GLOSSA, and enjoy your species distribution modeling!